Bitcoin Verdict

 Alex Gladstein / Paperback

-A collection of dispatches on how dollar privilege looks from outside the dollar system.
-The chapters on Lebanon, Sudan, and Cuba are the strongest argument anywhere for Bitcoin as human-rights technology.
+Read this if you want to see what the dollar looks like from outside the dollar system.
+These dispatches show you that view, and the chapters on Lebanon, Sudan, and Cuba are the strongest case anywhere for Bitcoin as human-rights technology.

 View on Amazon